aestasit/imgr/README.md

 - Run `bin/groovy-packer config.json` to execute a configuration located in the `config.json` file.

-## Configuration
+## Template configuration

-_groovy-packer_ configuration is based on JSON.
-A _groovy-packer_ configuration file is divided in two sections:
+_groovy-packer_ configuration is based on a template written in in JSON.
+A template contains the various components required to build a machine image.
+A template has two sections:

 - Builder
 - Provisioner

 ### Builders